itaybel/itaybel.github.io/content/posts/Synology BC500 RCE/index.md

 Now this part was kind of annoying, so thanks to one of my teamates `fredd` for doing most of it.

-We can find all the firmwares `.bin` files in synology original arhieve: https://archive.synology.com/download/Firmware/Camera/BC500
+We can find all the firmwares `.bin` files in synology original [archive](https://archive.synology.com/download/Firmware/Camera/BC500)

 Then, we will download version `1.0.7-0298`, which is the next one after the vulnerable one.

-Then , we tried to run `binwalk -e Synology_BC500_1.0.7_0298.sa.bin`. we got tons extracted files, which are most likely false positives.
+Trying to run `binwalk -e Synology_BC500_1.0.7_0298.sa.bin`, I got tons extracted files, which are most likely false positives.

-I searched for something interesting, using `file *`, and found `238C8C: UBI image, version 1` The UBI init images, named ubi-init, contain the systemd initialization system, making them useful for building images in which you want to run systemd services, such as a web server or file server.
+Searching through the files, I found `238C8C: UBI image, version 1` The UBI init images contain the systemd initialization system, making them useful for building images in which you want to run systemd services, such as a web server or file server.

 We can use a tool like [ubi_reader](https://github.com/onekey-sec/ubi_reader), to extract the firmware.